PorticoExchange/.github/profile/README.md

 # About-Portico-Exchange

-Portico Exchange is an Exchange Decentralized on Lightning Network allows users make 'swap' between sidechains and layers
+Portico  is an Exchange Decentralized on Lightning Network allows users make 'swap' between sidechains and layers

 The 'swap' happen with support HTLC (Hashed TimeLock) and sript native of Bitcoin